tanaylab-admin/Gmara/README.md

 [UCSC](https://genome.ucsc.edu/).

 To maintain lists of genes we must deal with these gene namespaces.
 We do this by scraping data from many places and maintaining a mapping between the different gene name spaces.
-Note that in some namespaces, what we refer to as a "name" here is called the "symbol" or "marker".

 We use the following data model for handling gene namespaces: